btemplep/authzee/README.md

     }
 ]

-# Step 2: Define resource types (what can be accessed)
+# 2. Define resources that can be accessed
 resource_definitions = [
     {
         "resource_type": "BalloonStore",